Later That Day

 Later That Day (stylized as Later That Day...) is the debut solo studio album by Lyrics Born.
 It was released on Quannum Projects in 2003.
 It peaked at number 40 on the Billboard Independent Albums chart.

 Critical reception

 Spence D. of IGN gave the album a 9.0 out of 10, saying, "this is much more than a standard rap/hip-hop album, being more in tune with the bugged out aural manifestations of George Clinton and Frank Zappa than anything else."
 Barry Walters of Rolling Stone gave the album 3.5 stars out of 5, calling it "the rare hip-hop album that's as free and fun as it is tight."

+In 2022, Rolling Stone listed Later That Day as one of the "200 Greatest Hip-Hop Albums of All Time."